I can't believe the number of people who do not simply cannot comprehend what that could be about.

 And abortion became liberation.

-And all these arguments that we had as a culture and society derived from the late 60s, early 70s, and all of this attack on the so-called patriarchal society and women seeking to be something they never were because they thought it had been denied them.
+And all these arguments that we have as a culture and society derived from the late 60s, early 70s, and all of this attack on the so-called patriarchal society and women seeking to be something they never were because they thought it had been denied them.

-And that gave us cover stories like on Time Magazine, surprise shock, men and women are born different.
+And that gave us cover stories like on Time magazine, surprise shock, men and women are born different.

-They didn't couldn't really believe it.
+They didn't, couldn't really believe it.

-So some of the women, when the biological time bomb went off, gave birth, but wanted to keep working in tribute to the feminazi leaders.
+So some of the women, when the biological time bomb went off, gave birth but wanted to keep working in tribute to the feminazi leaders.

 So this required daycare centers at work, if you recall, or other mechanisms to bring the child to work, to have them taken care of at work by nanny or some state employee or what have you.

-Oh, and that just defeated everything.
+And that just defeated everything.

-Because a young woman, motivated and inspired to be a good feminist, all of a sudden, biological time bomb goes off, give birth, and now want to stay home and raise the child.
+Because a young woman, motivated and inspired to be a good feminist, all of a sudden biological time bomb goes off, give birth, and now want to stay home and raise the child.

-That was considered a Huge setback for the feminist leaders.
+That was considered a huge setback for the feminist leaders.

-Other women totally avoided it and got to age 40, 42, had never married, had never had a steady relationship, had never had kids, and all of a sudden began to realize they had missed so much.
+Other women totally avoided it and got to age 40, 42, had never married, had never had a steady relationship, had never had kids, and all of a sudden began to realize they had missed so much because they'd bought into everything the feminists had taught them.

 They had missed out on one of the most meaningful aspects of their lives, potentially.